KYC

 IDV sits at the front of the KYC process, but it doesn't replace the full KYC program.
 Confirming that a person exists and is who they say they are is step one.
 KYC goes further: it also assesses what the person does, what risk they represent, and whether the institution should serve them at all.
 IDV is the identity gate; KYC is the risk gate.

-Customer Due Diligence is the framework IDV feeds into.
-CDD includes identity verification but also covers understanding the customer's occupation, business purpose, expected transaction behavior, and source of funds.
-You can pass IDV and still fail CDD if the customer's profile doesn't hold up under scrutiny.
+Customer due diligence is the framework IDV feeds into.
+CDD includes identity verification but also covers the customer's occupation, business purpose, expected transaction behavior, and source of funds.
+You can pass IDV and still fail CDD if the customer's profile doesn't hold up under scrutiny, and a CDD risk assessment built on unverified identity doesn't hold up under examination.

 For business customers, IDV connects directly to Know Your Business (KYB) requirements.
 Verifying that a company is legally registered is one obligation.
 Verifying the identity of each controlling person and beneficial owner is a separate, overlapping one.
 Both must be satisfied before account opening.